mzur/gnome-shell-wsmatrix/README.md

 ## Known Issues / FAQ

-- **extensions.gnome.org shows ERROR after an update of this extension:**
-   This is a [known issue](https://github.com/mzur/gnome-shell-wsmatrix/issues/52) and can be fixed by restarting the GNOME Shell by logging out and then logging back into your computer.
+### How do I restart GNOME Shell?

+- If you are running the newer [Wayland](https://wayland.freedesktop.org/) system, log out and log back in.

+- If you are running the X.org/X window system, press <kbd>Alt</kbd>+<kbd>F2</kbd>, type <kbd>r</kbd> in the "Run a command" prompt and press <kbd>Enter</kbd>.

-- **My windows jump between workspaces after the machine was locked or suspended:**
+### My windows jump between workspaces after the machine was locked or suspended

 Disable the extension, set workspaces to "static" in GNOME Tweaks and then enable this extension again. ([#29](https://github.com/mzur/gnome-shell-wsmatrix/issues/29))

-- **How do I change the keyboard shortcuts?**
+### How do I change the keyboard shortcuts?

 Take a look at the [wiki](https://github.com/mzur/gnome-shell-wsmatrix/wiki/Custom-keyboard-shortcuts) for the available shortcuts of this extension and how to change them.

-- **How do I change the workspace labels?**
+### How do I change the workspace labels?

 Take a look at the [wiki](https://github.com/mzur/gnome-shell-wsmatrix/wiki/Assigning-custom-labels-to-workspaces) for a how-to.

-- **How do I manually open the Workspace Matrix preferences window?**
+### How do I manually open the Workspace Matrix preferences window?

 Go to the terminal and run `gnome-extensions prefs wsmatrix@martin.zurowietz.de` and the preferences pop-up should appear.
 Closing this pop-up will save any changes.

 ## Contributing